-For a film photography project I decided to shoot a series of abandoned shopping carts around Dallas, Texas.
-I made all of these photos with Kodak Porta 400 film and a Nikon FM2.
+For a film photography project, I decided to shoot a series of abandoned shopping carts around Dallas, Texas.
+I made all these photos with Kodak Porta 400 film and a Nikon FM2.
 I drove around mainly close to downtown focusing on Old East Dallas, East Dallas, The Cedars, and South Dallas.
-Once I started looking for the shopping carts, I started noticing them a lot more and the interesting contrast of textures they provide against the various back drops.
+Once I started looking for the shopping carts, I started noticing them a lot more.
+I also noticed the interesting contrast of textures they provide against the various backdrops.

-To make this project even more interesting, a friend of mine helped me to make a book of these photos out of paper bags.
-I wanted the book to have a texture related to grocery shopping and be related to poverty like the shopping carts, we figured brown papers bags was a perfect texture.
-Then I created a series of imagined banal conversations that are typically spoken over a shopping cart within its designed context, like a grocery store.
-I wanted to reader to see the photo of the shopping cart out of its designed context then read the conversation and for that conversation to force their imagination to visualize that very shopping cart being used within its designed context.
+Then I created a series of imagined banal conversations.
+Conversations are typically spoken over a shopping cart within its designed context, like a grocery store.
+I wanted the reader to see the photo of the shopping cart out of its designed context.
+Then for the reader to read the conversation.
+I hope the conversation then forces their imagination to visualize the shopping cart in the photo within its designed context.